opensearch-project/documentation-website/_ml-commons-plugin/agents-tools/tools/search-monitors-tool.md

 Parameter	| Type | Description
 :--- | :--- | :---
-`monitorId`	| String	| The ID of the monitor for which to search.
+`monitorId`	| String	| The ID of the monitor to search for.
-`monitorName`	| String	| The name of the monitor for which to search.
+`monitorName`	| String	| The name of the monitor to search for.
-`monitorNamePattern`	| String | A wildcard query to match the monitor name for which to search.
+`monitorNamePattern`	| String | A wildcard query used to match the monitor name to search for.
 `enabled` |	Boolean	| Whether to return information about monitors that are currently enabled.
-Leave this parameter unset (or set it to `null`) to return information about enabled and disabled monitors.
-Set this parameter to `true` to only return information about enabled monitors.
-Set this parameter to `false` to only return information about disabled monitors.
+Leave this parameter unset (or set it to `null`) to return information about both enabled and disabled monitors.
+Set this parameter to `true` to return only information about enabled monitors.
+Set this parameter to `false` to return only information about disabled monitors.
 Default is `null`.
 `hasTriggers` |	Boolean	| Whether to return information about monitors that have triggers enabled.
 Leave this parameter unset (or set it to `null`) to return information about monitors that have triggers enabled and disabled.
-Set this parameter to `true` to only return information about monitors with triggers enabled.
-Set this parameter to `false` to only return information about monitors with triggers disabled.
+Set this parameter to `true` to return only information about monitors with triggers enabled.
+Set this parameter to `false` to return only information about monitors with triggers disabled.
 Default is `null`.
-`indices` | String	| The index name or index pattern of the indexes that the returned monitors track.
+`indices` | String	| The index name or index pattern of the indexes tracked by the returned monitors.
-`sortOrder`| String | The sort order for the results.
+`sortOrder`| String | The sort order of the results.
 Valid values are `asc` (ascending) and `desc` (descending).
 Default is `asc`.
 `sortString`| String |	Specifies the monitor field by which to sort the results.
 Default is `name.keyword`.
 `size`	| Integer |	The number of results to return.
-The number of results to return.
-Default is 20.
+Default is `20`.
 `startIndex`| Integer |	The paginated index of the monitor to start from.
-Default is 0.
+Default is `0`.